keycloak/keycloak-web/README.md

 After the build is completed open `target/web/index.html` in your favourite web browser.

 There's also an auto-builder utility that watches the filesystem and continiously rebuilds the website.
-This can be very useful when working on the website, especially making stylesheet changes, etc. This can be ran from your IDE by running `AutoBuilder`, or from the command-line with:
+This can be very useful when working on the website, especially making stylesheet changes, etc. This can be run from your IDE by running `AutoBuilder`, or from the command-line with:

     mvn -Pauto-run exec:java